geoscixyz/gpg/content/magnetics/magnetics_plotting_processing.rst

 	:align: right
 	:scale: 40%

-Such data sets were once too large to invert directly, but they still provided extremely valuable information about geology and structure, especially if some processing is applied to enhance desirable features and/or suppress noise or unwanted features.
+Such data sets were once too large to invert directly, but they still provide extremely valuable information about geology and structure, especially if some processing is applied to enhance desirable features and/or suppress noise or unwanted features.
 With recent advancements in computational power and